x-sharikshaikh/kmc-invoice/README.md

 - Template PDF is no longer required; invoices are fully code-drawn via ReportLab.
 No `template.pdf` needs to be bundled.
 - Assets (logo.png, fonts) are bundled under `assets/`.
 - `settings.json` is placed next to the EXE on first run if missing.
 You can edit it there.
+- The database file `kmc.db` is kept alongside `settings.json` for portability.
 - At runtime the app resolves resources using PyInstaller's _MEIPASS or project root in dev.

 ## QA Checklist